 Must you forgive others in order to be forgiven?
 No, Jesus said this to His disciples before the cross, while teaching the law with a message of hopelessness, meant to lead them towards seeking something better … Himself!
 Only the blood of Christ could bring eternal forgiveness.
 Coming to the understanding that you are already forgiven will now empower you to be able to forgive others, as the Apostle Paul explains after the cross: “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you” (Ephesians 4:32).
 We forgive others, not to receive forgiveness, but because we’re forgiven.

 If you believe it’s necessary to keep repeatedly asking God to forgive you for every wrong thought and action, then you’d better ask Him to send Jesus to die again, and then again after that.
 If more forgiveness is needed, more blood would need to be spilled (see Hebrews 9:24-26).
 But I suggest you go with option number 2: Trust in what Jesus did and that it was more than enough.
 He brought to us what those crushing commandments and continuous confessions could not.
 There are no more sacrifices on the way … It’s a finished work, you ARE forgiven.
 Simply believe it, and walk in it.
 Rest easy.

-For more on avoiding the trap of religious bondage, get the book: Clash of the Covenants: Escaping Religious Bondage Through The Grace Guarantee Purchase Here On Amazon
+For more on avoiding the trap of religious bondage, get the book: Clash of the Covenants: Escaping Religious Bondage Through The Grace Guarantee By Michael C. Kapler.
+Purchase Here On Amazon